 As part of its standards development process, ESA consults with industry and public stakeholders to take their comments and concerns into account.
 In fact, ESA publishes the draft national standards online along with an open solicitation for public comments.
-Given this high degree of transparency, the ESA is a model for the broader GOE in the area of open and inclusive rulemaking.
+Given this high degree of transparency, the ESA, from Post's perspective, is a model for the broader GOE in the area of open and inclusive rulemaking.

-The Ministry of Trade (MoT), among other responsibilities, is authorized to establish a mechanism to ensure that imported products are sold at an 'appropriate price'.
-MoT is also responsible for the establishment and enforcement of the legal metrological system.
-In coordination with FMHACA and MoA, MoT has the authority to control the quality of imports and to restrict entry of products that do not comply with Ethiopian standards.
-MoT recently issued a notice to remind importers that incoming products, including certain food items, must comply with the pertinent, mandatory national standard(s), as developed by EAS.
-A list of these compulsory standards is contained in the subject notice.
+The Ministry of Trade (MOT) is responsible for the establishment and enforcement of the legal metrological system.
+In coordination with FMHACA and MOA, MOT has the authority to control the quality of imports and to restrict entry of products that do not comply with Ethiopian standards.
+MOT has issued a standing notice to remind importers that incoming products, including certain food items, must comply, where applicable, with ESA Mandatory Standards.

-The notice also clarified that third party accredited inspection bodies can provide documentary certification that the subject product meets the national standard and that these pre-certified products will be cleared by MOT to enter the country.
-MOT has approved Intertek to provide this certification service.
+Third-party inspection bodies which have been approved by MOT can certify the subject products meet the national standard.
+Pre-certified products will clear arrival inspection without delay, though MOT reserves the right to conduct random sampling and testing.
 Uncertified products will be subject to normal inspection procedures at the point of entry.